 Applications will be accepted without a fixed closing date, but UNU-IIGH reserves the right to screen candidates for eligibility (outlined above).

 Interested applicants are required to submit the following to email@example.com:

-indication of the availability period and intended duration of internship.
+availability period and intended duration of the internship.